 Fitted until your natural waist or hips and then flaring out dramatically into a large, full skirt, a ball gown allows you to feel like a true princess for a day.

-Similar to a ball gown but with less volume in the skirt, an A-line dress is dreamy and airy, allowing you to float down the aisle and move around comfortably, while still feeling like a princess.
+Similar to a ball gown but with less volume in the skirt, an A-line dress is dreamy and airy.
+Allowing you to float down the aisle and move around comfortably, while still feeling like a princess.

-Now that you have an understanding of the different bridal styles and silhouettes, you’re well on your way to solidifying your bridal vision and start shopping for your perfect gown.
+Now that you have an understanding of the different dress styles and silhouettes, you’re well on your way to solidifying your bridal vision and start shopping for your perfect gown.
 Just remember to stay true to yourself, because no matter what gown you choose, you are going to look stunning as you walk down the aisle.